Skip to main content

 Check whether calls, doorbells, alarms, and conversations are still noticeable.

-Best use: Best when phone calls, doorbells, alarms, or conversations are missed.
+Use when: phone calls, doorbells, alarms, or conversations are missed.

 • Test whether alerts can be heard from common rooms.